PT-Akar-Inti-Teknologi/ait-nestjs-notification/README.md

 ```

 ## Service/Module SMS
-This module or service allows us to send SMS or OTP by using a Citcall or Twilio provider, to use this service we only need to call it on the service application or module that needs it:
+This module or service allows us to send SMS or OTP using a Citcall or Twilio provider.
+Using this module/service all we have to do is register the notification module and configure the credentials in the main module as follows:

 ```
 @Module({